Defining A Polar Vortex And Highlighting Its Potential Dangers

 When A Polar Vortex Becomes Dangerous

-Now that we established what a normal polar vortex is, we need to examine when and how it starts to "misbehave" and threaten regions further to the south.
+Now that we have established what a normal polar vortex is, we need to examine when and how it starts to “misbehave” and threaten regions further to the south.

-With air temperatures within the polar vortex reaching -80° Celsius (-130° Fahrenheit) in the mid-upper atmosphere, the maintenance of a strong boundary between the Arctic and subtropical air is essential.
+With air temperatures within the polar vortex reaching -80° Celsius (-112° Fahrenheit) in the mid-upper atmosphere, the maintenance of a strong boundary between the Arctic and subtropical air is essential.

 It is when the low-pressure system in the polar vortex starts to weaken that an unstable environment is created.

-Weakening Of Polar Vortex
+Polar Vortex Deformation

 There are a variety of ways in which the vortex can weaken (which we will discuss later in the article), but it is usually the presence of warmer temperatures that disrupts the strong low-pressure system that holds the polar vortex together.